‘Tis the season for shopping … and to shop local.

 With the winter holidays just around the corner, small businesses have a big opportunity to reap the rewards of the holiday sales season.

-From Black Friday through Small Business Saturday® on November 30, Cyber Monday and the last Saturday before Christmas — coined Panic or Super Saturday — small brick-and-mortar businesses and SMBs with a strong online presence can captivate customers with unique shopping experiences.
+From Black Friday through Small Business Saturday®, Cyber Monday and the last Saturday before Christmas — coined Panic or Super Saturday — small brick-and-mortar businesses and SMBs with a strong online presence can captivate customers with unique shopping experiences.

 It’s a time for small businesses to shine — a beacon for customers who would rather shop local than drop another dime at a big-box store.